These are my top recommended places and strategies for enjoying Montreal:

 Places to see

-Parc La Fontaine (“Montreal’s Central Park”).
+–Parc La Fontaine.
 It has an on-site restaurant, too.
-(Nearest subway is Mont Royal.
+(Nearest subway is Mont Royal, which is also near a lot of fun restaurants.
 It’s about 1.5km away from the park, though.)

 -Shopping districts: Rue St Catherine, Rue Crescent, St Denis, Rue St Laurent, Ave Mont Royal, Duluth St. St. Denis, Rue Crescent, and Duluth have boutiques unique to Montreal.
 Saint Catherine has more of the big stores, Ogilvie’s, etc.